pekrau/Au/README.md

 # Au: Markdown authoring tool

-- View and edit texts in chapters.
+- View and edit texts in chapters, optinally in sections and subsections.
-- Search.
+- Links using URLs.
-- Indexing.
+- Search all text.
+- Indexing terms, allowing canonical form.
 - References.
 - Footnotes.
-- Export to:
+- Compile to:
   - DOCX
   - EPUB
   - PDF